doro041/doro041/README.md

 ### Hi there 👋, my name is Doroteya Stoyanova

-I am a final-year Masters Computing Science student with a strong foundation in Computer Vision and experience in Natural Language Processing.
-I have led two major Computer Vision projects as part of my academic research.
-My first dissertation focused on denoising fMRI scans using blind denoising techniques, aiming to enhance signal quality in neuroimaging data.
-My current dissertation explores real-time instance segmentation, with an emphasis on deploying efficient, lightweight models.
-The technical stack includes PyTorch, TensorFlow Lite, and Kotlin, tailored for real-time, mobile-compatible inference.
+I am a Master's graduate in Computing Science with a strong foundation in Computer Vision and hands-on experience in Natural Language Processing.
+I have led two significant research projects in the field of Computer Vision.
+My first dissertation focused on enhancing neuroimaging data quality through blind denoising techniques applied to fMRI scans.
+My current dissertation explores real-time instance segmentation, emphasizing the deployment of efficient and lightweight models for mobile applications.
+This project utilizes a technical stack comprising PyTorch, TensorFlow Lite, and Kotlin, optimized for real-time, on-device inference.

 💻 Tech Skills: Most experienced with Python and Java, have some projects in React Native/Kotlin, experienced in Web Development.

-- 🔭 At the moment, I am developing a real-time application for Few Shot Instance Segmentation of egg-berried lobsters.
-Yeah, it was an interesting topic for sure :).

-- 🌱 I’m working on my masters thesis.
+- 🌱 At the moment I am enjoying a small break prior to enrolling into a graduate program at JP Morgan 2025
 - 📫 You can contact me at: doroteyastoyanova@proton.me

 <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=doro041&show_icons=true&locale=en&layout=compact" alt="doro041" /></p>